Interactron: Embodied Adaptive Object Detection: DETR Pre-Training Details

 \section{DETR Pre-Training Details}

-We pre-train the DETR object detector using the official DETR codebase, modified to accept the format of our pre-trianing dataset.
-We use the same training parameters as proposed in the original DETR paper to train one detector on the iTHOR+LVIS pre-training dataset and another on the Habitat+iTHOR+LVIS pre-training dataset.
-We scale all of the pretraining images such that one side has a dimension of 300.
+We pre-train the DETR object detector using the official DETR codebase, modified to accept the format of our dataset.
+We use the same training parameters as proposed in the original DETR paper to train one detector on the iTHOR+LVIS pre-training dataset and another on the Habitat+iTHOR+LVIS dataset.
+We scale all of the pre-training images such that one side has a dimension of 300.